Reconstruction of the Effective Energy-deposition Vertex of Muon Showers using PMT Waveform in a Large-scale Liquid Scintillator Detector: Introduction

-This paper presents the first comprehensive study of shower muon reconstruction in a 20-kton LS detector using the JUNO experiment as a benchmark.
+This paper presents the first comprehensive study of shower muon reconstruction in a 20-kton LS detector, using the JUNO experiment as a benchmark.
 Our methodology provides critical technical support for muon-induced background rejection in JUNO and future large-volume, low-background experiments.
-The paper is structured as follows: Section~\ref{sec:showerCharacter} characterizes shower muon simulations, event topologies, and isotope yields by muon species.
-Section~\ref{sec:method} details our reconstruction algorithm and analyzes PMT waveform signatures that form the foundation of our reconstruction technique.
+The paper is structured as follows: Section~\ref{sec:showerCharacter} characterizes shower muon simulations, event topologies, and isotope yields by muon species, and analyzes the PMT waveform signatures that form the foundation of our reconstruction technique.
+Section~\ref{sec:method} details our reconstruction algorithm.
 Reconstruction performance is evaluated in Section~\ref{sec:Performance}, with results and discussion presented in Section~\ref{sec:conclusion}.